 Fishing the Pond: Find a long stick and tie on some fishing line and a hook.
 Let’s find out what fish live in the pond and discuss methods of catch and release.
 Safety, etiquette, equipment and casting will also be covered.
 Line, hooks, bobbers and weight will be provided.
 Bait will be collected or artificial.

 Fire Building: Understanding how and when to setup different fire lays.
-Keeping a fire burning through the night, coal extenders and wood selection.
+Selecting proper fuel, the triangle of fire, keeping a fire burning through the night, coal extenders and wood selection.

 Basic Bushcraft Knots and Tarp Shelters: With a little know how you can put up a sturdy tarp shelter and get out of the rain and wind with confidence.